VonHeikemen/lsp-zero.nvim/doc/md/autocomplete.md

 ## Preset settings

-You can tweak the behavior of nvim-cmp using a preset.
-You can control what lsp-zero is going to do with nvim-cmp.
-The [minimal](https://github.com/VonHeikemen/lsp-zero.nvim/blob/v2.x/doc/md/api-reference.md#minimal) preset has the following settings:
+You can control what lsp-zero is going to do with nvim-cmp using a preset.
+For example, the [minimal](https://github.com/VonHeikemen/lsp-zero.nvim/blob/v2.x/doc/md/api-reference.md#minimal) preset has the following settings:

 ```lua
 manage_nvim_cmp = {